twilio/flex-plugins-api/packages/flex-plugins-api-client/README.md

 ```
 ## Clients

 The available clients are listed below.
 All endpoints return a promise.

+**Note**: If you are using the JWE token for authentication, then _all_ identifiers (such as `pluginId`, `versionId`, etc) _must_ be the sid of the resource only.

 ### PluginsClient